EvanDiamantidis/TryHackMe/Blue/README.md

 # *** **SPOILER** ***

-There is a way we can actually find all flags with the use of a simple command, and that would simply be searching the machine for any files including the word "flag" in their name.
+There is a way we can actually find all flags with the use of a simple command, simply by searching the machine for any text files that include the word "flag" in the file name.

 ```
 search -f *flag*.txt